redhat-developer/vscode-java/README.md

 * `java.cleanup.actionsOnSave`: The list of clean ups to be run on the current document when it's saved.
 Clean ups can automatically fix code style or programming mistakes.
 [Click here](document/_java.learnMoreAboutCleanUps.md#java-clean-ups) to learn more about what each clean up does.
 * `java.import.gradle.annotationProcessing.enabled`: Enable/disable the annotation processing on Gradle projects and delegate to JDT APT.
 Only works for Gradle 5.2 or higher.

+New in 1.14.0
+* `java.sharedIndexes.enabled`: [Experimental] Specify whether to share indexes between different workspaces.
+Defaults to `auto` and the shared indexes is automatically enabled in Visual Studio Code - Insiders.
+  - auto
+  - on
+  - off
+* `java.sharedIndexes.location`: Specifies a common index location for all workspaces.
+See default values as follows:
+  - Windows: `"~\\.jdt\\index"`
+  - macOS: `"~/Library/Caches/.jdt/index"`
+  - Linux: `"~/.jdt/index"`

 Semantic Highlighting
 ===============
 [Semantic Highlighting](https://github.com/redhat-developer/vscode-java/wiki/Semantic-Highlighting) fixes numerous syntax highlighting issues with the default Java Textmate grammar.
 However, you might experience a few minor issues, particularly a delay when it kicks in, as it needs to be computed by the Java Language server, when opening a new file or when typing.
 Semantic highlighting can be disabled for all languages using the `editor.semanticHighlighting.enabled` setting, or for Java only using [language-specific editor settings](https://code.visualstudio.com/docs/getstarted/settings#_languagespecific-editor-settings).